beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 The above code is sort of a naive implementation that stores a `float` in a 32-bit number.
-The high bit (31) is used to store the sign of the number ("1" means negative), and the next seven bits (30-16) are used to store the whole number portion of the `float`.
-Finally, the remaining bits (15-0) are used to store the fractional portion of the number.
+The high bit (31) is used to store the sign of the number ("1" means negative), and the next fifteen bits (30-16) are used to store the whole number portion of the `float`.
+Finally, the remaining sixteen bits (15-0) are used to store the fractional portion of the number.

 Usage is fairly straightforward: